 When your team is creating image files and adding them in Confluence, agree upon a set of standards to help with organization and presentation:

-- Dimensions—Given the theming of your publishing method, like a help site or pdf, try using standard dimensions for types of images.
+- Dimensions—Given the theming of your publishing method, like a help center or pdf, try using standard dimensions for types of images.
 This gives team members a guideline for image sizes and gives the documentation visual consistency.

 - File name—Name all image files using a consistent naming scheme for simple identification and organization.
 For example: Admin_AccountSetup_CreateANewAccount.
 File names are also evaluated by search engines, so make sure they're descriptive.